DHTMLX/docs-diagram/docs/api/selection/getitem_method.md

 ### Parameters

-The method takes an object argument with the following parameter:
+The method may take as an argument an object with the following parameter:

 - `id` - (required) - the id of the item in question

 ### Returns

-The method returns the object of the specified item, if it is in the selection list, or the object of the last selected item
+The method returns the object of the specified item, if it is in the selection list, or the object of the last selected item, if called without arguments

 ### Example